Some wood, some strings, and some skill – acoustic guitars are that simple. Yeah, right.

 2. The Acoustic Archtop

 The acoustic archtop guitar, created by Gibson, came to the forefront in the early 20th century.
 These guitars get their name from the arched soundboard (top) and back.
 In contrast, regular acoustic guitars are called “flattops” because they have a flat top and back.

 A focused sound and cutting tone is the outlining trait of the instrument.
 It’s one of those rare instances when a guitar is prized for its pitiful sustain.
-That’s because some blues and jazz players don’t care a whoop about sustain.
+That’s because some blues and jazz players don’t care about sustain.
 So, what would otherwise qualify as a drawback, actually works in favor of the instrument.

 For what it’s worth, the acoustic archtop is somewhat outmoded.
-It’s an acquired taste, mostly because it’s a one-trick pony.
+It’s an acquired taste, mainly because it’s a one-trick pony.
 It endures to some extent because of a gratuitous admiration for the “vintage” look and feel.
 In a purely acoustic context, it’s too inglorious for most genres.

 You can look to Gibson (L-7C), D’Angelico, Loar (LH-600), and Godin (Montreal) for some notable instruments.
-Currently, luthier-built archtop guitars (mostly electric) are in vogue.
+Currently, luthier-built archtop guitars (primarily electric) are in vogue.
 The Godin 5th Avenue Kingpin is one of the best affordable archtops in today’s market.